 - It is clear that students who are not happy with their grade (aside from the appeal process) will have the option of sitting the exam ‘early in the next academic year’.
-This appears to be particularly relevant to GCSE students who are proceeding to sixth form and A level students who need to meet certain university grades, and therefore will want to have the opportunity to sit the exam formally in the Autumn.
-In relation to this the government have confirmed that "While it cannot be guaranteed in every circumstance, Universities UK has assured us that the majority of universities will show the utmost flexibility to ensure that such students who take this option are able to begin their course with a delayed start time."
+This appears to be particularly relevant to GCSE students who are proceeding to sixth form and A level students who need to meet certain university grades, and therefore may want to have the opportunity to sit the exam formally in the Autumn.

-With this in mind as well as being beneficial on an educational basis, we feel it is prudent (pending further information being released) for students to look to complete their GCSE and A Level studies as best they can in order to:
+With this in mind as well as being beneficial on an educational basis, we feel it is prudent for students to look to complete their GCSE and A Level studies as best they can in order to: